 Here are a few steps that can guide you in handling the problem quickly

-One part of the housing has a few gears and an electric motor, while the other section of the housing has a metal axle and a larger gear.
 There is also a hexagonal piece protruding from both portions of the housing where the side brush bases.
 To be sure if the axle turns within the housing, rotate the gear with your fingers.
 If it’s stiff, use a plier.

 While this goes on, the axle will not rotate when it’s in the housing.
 Use a 9-volt battery to test the motor and inspect if it spins immediately; it’s freed from the other stuck gear.

 For a Roomba side brush that is not spinning, it is established that cleaning it is the right approach to resolving the problem.
-However, you may struggle without the proper procedures and a step by step guide.
-You should also note that there might be slight differences depending on the series of the Roomba.

 However, here are a few steps that can guide you remove and clean your Roomba side brush quickly;